 Our competitive rowing program is an excellent team activity for the boys, and a strong staff member is needed to facilitate the practices and events.
 The boats are seven-man Whitehall fiberglass rowing dories.
 Rowing expertise is not as important as communication skills, teaching ability, enthusiasm, and common sense.

 This position requires Water Safety Instructor & Life Guarding certifications (or willingness to acquire them before the start of the Mayhew summer), along with strong swimming skills, good communication skills, patience, and common sense.
 Swim counselors are responsible for instructing the boys in American Red Cross certified swimming at all levels.

 Cabin Counselors are responsible for leading the boys through the daily Island routine.
-This role is restricted to our male staff.
 The best analogy for this job is that of the stay-at-home parent.
 Usually, each cabin group will have two counselors, with one staff member leaving the group during the day to facilitate an activity (athletics, swimming, etc.) and the Cabin Counselor staying with the boys to lead them from activity to activity.